kasperdanielhansen/Differential-Expression-Analysis/HISAT2-featureCounts-DESeq2-workflow.md

 -g argument: This argument is used for gene-level quantification.

 -T: This argument determines the number of threads.
+We used six core in here again.

 -s argument: This argument assings strandness information.
-If it is used as the wrong then each transcript is quantified for wrong a gene and this effects downstream analysis results.
+If it is used as the wrong then transcripts can be assigned to wrong a gene and this effects downstream analysis results.
+We selected reversely stranded option (namely, -s 2) because we have first-stranded FASTQ files.

 -Q argument: This argument filters transcripts with low mapping quality score.
-If mapping quality is low, it means that the same transcipt is aligned to at least two (or more) genomics coordinates (namely, genes) and this contributes to wrong gene-level quantification.
+If mapping quality is low, it means that the same transcipt may be aligned to at least two (or more) genomics coordinates (namely, genes) and this contributes to wrong gene-level quantification.

 --verbose argument: Output verbose information for debugging, such as un-matched chromosome/contig names.
-During running analysis, information about process is simultaneously showed in the same window.
+During running analysis, information about process is simultaneously shown in the same window in which analysis run.

-After gene-level quantification, the expression matrix is look like below:
+After gene-level quantification, the expression matrix looks like below:

 |   | Control_1 | Control_2  | Patient_1  | Patient_2  |